nerd-life/euler/README.md

 # Purpose of this repository:
  * We add solutions to problems from Project Euler - every week - one solution.
  * All solutions should be in this repo by Friday
- * If someone can't find a solution to a problem he should treat the winner.
+ * If someone can't find a solution to a problem he should stand the winner.
  * The winner is chosen from the people who have solved the problem of the week.

 # Organazing code here: